staking-foundation/docs/docs/21-economics.md

 What makes Diva unique is that all ETH deposits are staked and operated by permissionless & trustless Operators.

+**In a nutshell**: Stakers deposit ETH to obtain divETH.
+Operators lock divETH and run a node to generate additional divETH Operator Rewards.
+Validation is fully handled by the Diva client with no action from the user.

 This happens in several steps, as illustrated below:

 1. Liquid Stakers deposit ETH to Diva's Smart Contract and receive [liquid divETH](lst), which generates [Staking Rewards](staking-rewards).